lokori/clj-weba/README.md

 * The software provides route to the status page.
 In development mode the status page contains settings.
 In production mode it's just OK for ping and monitoring.
 * build-id.txt file is used to determine the build version if it exists.
 Generate during the CI build to automagically access the version.
 * install-history.txt is used to show installation history.
 Generate in your [deployment pipeline](dev.solita.fi/2014/10/01/simple-deployment-pipeline.html) to automagically access the installation history.
-* Localization support is for fi/sv at the moment.
+* Localization support is for fi/sv at the moment and JS-based.
 Change this if you need it, it's just an example.
 * Logback configuration automatically loads from logback.xml.